-• A student is allowed to receive two Cs (C or C+) in courses in the MBA program.
-If the student receives a third C or C+, he/she is dismissed from the program.
+MBA students are allowed to receive two Cs (C or C+) in courses in the MBA program.
+A student who receives a third C or C+ is dismissed from the program.
+All university guidelines on academic dismissal outlined in the Academic Policies and Regulations section of this catalog apply.

-To be awarded an MBA degree, students must complete 30 credits in MBA core courses and electives as follows:
+To be awarded an MBA degree, students must successfully complete 30 credits in MBA core courses and electives as follows: